Skyryse Unveils a Helicopter with Just One Stick and Two Screens

 Also Read: Japan to Launch LignoSat World’s First Wooden Satellite to Combat Space Debris

-With this setup, traditional controls like the cyclic stick, collective lever, throttle, and anti-torque pedals don’t need to be physically present in the cockpit.
-Instead, their functions are programmed into SkyOS.
+With this setup, the usual helicopter controls like the cyclic stick, collective lever, throttle, and anti-torque pedals are no longer needed in their physical form inside the cockpit.

 Inside Skyryse One A stick, two screens. that's it